GabrielMoreau/winsoft-main/sshfs-win/README.md

 The script `sshfs-win-connect.ps1` simplfy the connexion for non advanced users.

-You need a parameter file like [conf.sample.yml](conf.sample.yml) (without sample in the name) in the `winsoft-conf` folder.
+You need a parameter file like [conf.sample.yml](conf.sample.yml) (without sample in the name) in the `winsoft-conf/sshfs-win` folder.
-See the main [README.md](../README.md) file about the global configuration folder.
+See the main [README](../README.md) file about the global configuration folder.

 * `winfsp` - https://github.com/billziss-gh/winfsp.
   Il s'agit de la partie driver bas niveau jouant le rôle de Fuse.